spxak1/weywot/guides/pi_camera.md

 	sudo uv4l --driver raspicam --auto-video_nr --encoding h264
 ~~~

-Which brings uv4l into the game.
+Which brings uv4l into the game. **This is closed source software**.
+If you're not happy about it, don't use it.

 https://www.linux-projects.org/uv4l/installation/